pmglab/KGGSEE/doc/source/quick_tutorials.rst

     * - Flag
       - Description
     * - ``--sum-file``
       - Specifies a whitespace delimitated file of GWAS summary statistics.
-In this analysis, in addition to the columns of SNP coordinates and p-values, two columns of SNP alleles (named A1 and A2 by default), a column of A1 allele frequency (named FRQ_U by default), and two columns of SNP effect sizes (no default header) and their standard errors (named SE by default) are also needed.
+In this analysis, in addition to the columns of SNP coordinates and p-values, two columns of SNP alleles (named A1 and A2 by default), a column of the effect allele (A1) frequency (named FRQ_U by default), and two columns of SNP effect sizes and their standard errors (named SE by default) are also needed.
     * - ``--saved-ref``
       - Specifies the directory of genotypes of reference population in KGGSEE object format, which is saved by the ``--keep-ref`` flag in the first tutorial.
     * - ``--eqtl-file``
       - Specifies a fasta-styled file of SNPs' effects on gene expressions.
-Here ``GTEx_v8_gene_BrainBA9.eqtl.txt.gz`` for gene-level EMIC.
-Try ``GTEx_v8_transcript_BrainBA9.eqtl.txt.gz`` for transcript-level EMIC.
+Here ``GTEx_v8_gene_BrainBA9.eqtl.txt.gz`` is for gene-level EMIC.
+You can try ``GTEx_v8_transcript_BrainBA9.eqtl.txt.gz`` for a transcript-level EMIC.
     * - ``--beta-col``
       - Specifies the column name of effect sizes in the GWAS file.
     * - ``--beta-type``
-      - Specifies the type of the effect size; here ``2`` means that it is the odds ratio for a qualitative phenotype.
+      - Specifies the type of the effect sizes; here ``2`` means that it is the odds ratio for a qualitative phenotype.
     * - ``--emic``
       - Triggers the EMIC analysis.
     * - ``--out``
-      - Specifies the prefix of output files.
+      - Specifies the prefix of the output files.

 Output files